 David L. Heaney has spent his career helping individuals and organizations discover and pursue their own special transformational paths.
 He received a bachelors degree from State University of New York at Purchase, a master’s degree in marriage and family therapy from the University of San Diego, and a master’s degree from the Divinity School at Yale University.

 After leaving parish work, he worked for a short time with a faith-based non-profit.
 Helping pioneer new programs linking the business community with disadvantaged populations as welfare reforms were introduced led to his recruitment by a large publicly-traded government services firm where he was a Senior Vice President for the Human Services Group working principally on international initiatives including implementation of public assistance programs in Israel, the United Kingdom, Saudi Arabia and Australia.
 After sixteen years, he cofounded The Social Assistance Partnership (TSAP), an entity that assists health and human-service organizations worldwide.

-David is the author of A YORKIE’S TALE: LESSONS FROM A LIFE WELL-LIVED and THE BLACK FOX OF BECKHAM and NATHANIEL’S GOT THE BLUES, scheduled for publication in September 2020.
+David is the author of A YORKIE’S TALE: LESSONS FROM A LIFE WELL-LIVED, THE BLACK FOX OF BECKHAM and NATHANIEL’S GOT THE BLUES, scheduled for publication in September 2020.

-David lives with his wife, Lynda, and their three dogs in Durham, North Carolina.
+David lives with his wife, Lynda, and their three dogs in St. Louis, Missouri.